 A 2016 study called Can Mobile Phone Apps Influence People’s Health Behavior Change: An Evidence Review tries to find answers to these very important questions.
 The study’s clear objective: “to examine the effectiveness of mobile phone apps in achieving health-related behavior change.”
 In other words, this study took time to review info from various studies so we can begin to see how phones can help guide us to make healthier choices.

 Noting that “widespread adoption of mobile phones highlights a significant opportunity to impact health behaviors globally,” this review looks to help us take advantage of our phone’s power to influence our choices.
 This review completed a “search of articles on health behavior change using mobile phone apps in peer- reviewed journals published between January 1, 2010 and June 1, 2015” to find out if the apps are helping people achieve health-related behavior changes.
+The review also alludes to the fact that if the addicition isn’t hampered, the days aren’t where people will be seen at rehab centres like drugrehabdelraybeach.org for smartphone addiction.

 What did they find out?
 The results are promising: from a “total of 23 articles…17 studies reported statistically significant effects in the direction of targeted behavior change.”
 This means that using health-monitoring apps can really have an impact on the choices we make.
 Of course, this is not a miracle cure: consistent use of health-monitoring apps along with a daily routine built around healthy choices can help to manage addictive behaviors.